IzakMarais/boardgame-timer/README.md

 # Boardgame timer app

-A timer app for multi-player boardgames.
+A timer single page web app for multi-player boardgames.

-Written in React and runs in the browser.
+Try it out at: https://izakmarais.github.io/boardgame-timer/

+## Project aims

+This is something I've wanted to build for a while.
+I used it to learn a bit of React.

 This is my first react app.
-After completing it and hosting it, I want to try porting it to mobile using React native.
+After completing it, I want to try porting it to mobile using React native.